arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 The new approach directly handles communication initialization and data reception through the `MachineControl_RS485Comm object`.
 This design eliminates the need to initialize a separate communication protocol object (`comm_protocols`) and then access its members, making maintaining the code more straightforward.

-These improvements in the communication module of the Portenta Machine Control Library are part of the effort to make the library more user-friendly and aligned with best practices in software design.
+These improvements in the communication module of the Portenta Machine Control Library are part of the effort to make the library more user-friendly and aligned with the best practices in software design.

 ### Temperature Sensors